Piezo-optic effect of high-harmonic generation in semiconductors: Introduction

 In this paper, we theoretically investigate the characteristics of HHG in shear-strained semiconductors.
 We construct a theoretical framework based on the Luttinger-Kohn-Bir-Pikus Hamiltonian\cite{Luttinger1955,Ahn1995,Dargys2002,Pryor1998,Tomic2006,Chuang1991,Pfeffer1996,sytnyk2018,BirPikus1974,luque2015comparing}, which provide{s} us with a general platform to treat various semiconductors under external shear strain.
 By performing a dynamical simulation on GaAs{,} a typical III-V semiconductor, we find that external shear strain indeed causes different responses {to} right-handed and left-handed elliptically polarized electric fields.
 We also find that th{is} non-reciprocity is more pronounced for higher harmonics whose perturbative order exceeds the band-gap energy.

 The organization of this paper is as follows.
 In Sec.~\ref{Formulation}, we introduce the theoretical framework for HHG using the Luttinger-Kohn-Bir-Pikus Hamiltonian.
 In Sec.~\ref{RESULTS AND DISCUSSIONS}, we show numerical results for HHG emitted from shear-strained GaAs.
 We also discuss the optical activity of HHG in detail {by examining} the different optical responses to right- and left-handed elliptically polarized light.
-Sec.~\ref{Conclusion} summarizes the conclusions of this study.
+Sec.~\ref{Conclusion} summarizes the conclusions of this study. {In the appendix, we discuss the ellipticity of emitted harmonics.}